 The Strategic Allocation, shown in the middle column, is the target.
 Some variability around the target is expected and acceptable.
 Extreme deviation from the target is undesirable because it alters the risk and return expectations for the Pool.
 Therefore, an upper and a lower limit are established for each asset class.
-The percentage allocation to each asset class may vary as much as plus or minus 1.9 percent for the larger asset classes before rebalancing to the target is required.
-Rebalancing the portfolio will recognize gains/losses from assets sells.
-Care should be taken to not incur realized losses that will affect the income distribution planned.
-Also realized gains should be minimized/maximized depending on the investment revenue distribution plan.
-Equity funds are maintained on a per lot basis to help control the gain/loss recognition.
+The percentage allocation to each asset class may vary as much as plus or minus 4 percent for the larger asset classes before rebalancing to the target is required.
+Each asset class in this segment of the portfolio is actively monitored and rebalanced, as needed, to ensure allocation is within the allowable ranges.

+Rebalancing the portfolio may recognize capital gains/losses from the sale of assets.
+Care shall be taken to minimize losses that may affect the planned income distribution.
+Also, realized gains shall be minimized/maximized depending on the investment revenue distribution plan and adequate buffer against market downturns.

-When necessary and/or available, cash inflows/outflows will be deployed in a manner consistent with the strategic asset allocation of the Non-Recurring Segment.
+When necessary and/or available, cash inflows/outflows are deployed in a manner consistent with the strategic asset allocation of the Non-Recurring Segment.
 If the University Treasurer judges cash flows to be insufficient to bring the Pool within the strategic allocation ranges, the Treasurer, in consultation with the Investment Advisory Committee and the external investment consultant, shall decide whether to make transactions to bring the allocation back to the target Strategic Allocation.